 Unless otherwise stated, all percentage limitations on Portfolio investments listed in this prospectus will apply at the time of investment.
 The Portfolio would not violate these limitations unless an excess or deficiency occurs or exists immediately after and as a result of an investment.

-Each of the PIMCO Dynamic Bond, PIMCO Emerging Markets Bond, PIMCO Global Bond Opportunities (Unhedged), PIMCO Global Core Bond (Hedged), PIMCO High Yield, PIMCO International Bond (Unhedged), PIMCO International Bond (U.S. Dollar-Hedged) and PIMCO Long-Term U.S. Government Portfolios has adopted a non-fundamental investment policy to invest at least 80% of its assets in investments suggested by its name.
+The Portfolio has adopted a non-fundamental investment policy to invest at least 80% of its assets in investments suggested by its name.
 For purposes of this policy, the term "assets" means net assets plus the amount of any borrowings for investment purposes.